amalgamemnon/amalgamemnon-Flanking/README.md

 ## 📥 Installation
 1. Download the module from [GitHub Releases](https://github.com/YOUR-GITHUB-USERNAME/flanking-override/releases).
-2. Place the `flanking-override` folder into your `FoundryVTT/Data/modules/` directory.
+2. Place the `amalgamemnon-flanking` folder into your `FoundryVTT/Data/modules/` directory.
 3. Enable the module in Foundry VTT.

 ## ⚙️ Features